NHW Public & Private Dental Service

 Pregnant women are recognised as a priority group for dental treatment.

-- attending our antenatal clinic can have a free dental health screen for their teeth.
+- attending our antenatal clinic you can have a free dental health screen.

-- attending outpatient clinics can have a free dental health screen on the day of attendance or make another appointment at a suitable time.
+- attending outpatient clinics you can have a free dental health screen.

-- who are Health Care Card holders or pensioners can continue to use our dental service at a greatly reduced cost.
+- hold a valid Health Care Card or Pensioner Concession Card you can continue to use our dental service at a greatly reduced cost.

-- who are not Health Care Card holders or pensioners will be referred to a private dental practitioner.
+- do not hold a valid Health Care Card or Pensioner Concession Card we can refer you to a private dental practitioner.

 Key messages for all pregnant women